 You will need to provide evidence to support your objection, for example invoices showing the company is still trading or owes a debt.

 Companies House must receive your objection at least 2 weeks before the notice expiry date (2 months after the date of publication).

 You can send your objection by email.

 You can also send your objection by post.
 You should object to the office where the company is registered.

 If you think your objection documents will not arrive in time, call Companies House - they may decide to delay the process by 2 weeks.

 If you have a disability

 Call Companies House if you have a disability that prevents you from emailing or posting your objection.
 You’ll have 1 month to arrange for someone to email or post supporting evidence for you.
-The company won’t be struck off in that time.
+The company will not be struck off in that time.

 What happens next